Office of Professional Standards (formerly Internal Affairs)

-The Office of Internal Affairs reports directly to the office of the Chief of Police.
+The Office of Professional Standards reports directly to the Office of the Chief of Police.
 It is charged with the responsibility to monitor and maintain members' compliance with Department rules and procedures.
-Complaints that are investigated by the Office of Internal Affairs or the involved members' chain of command are reviewed by various levels of the chain of command, up to and including the Chief of Police.
+Complaints that are investigated by the Office of Professional Standards or the involved members' chain of command are reviewed by various levels of the chain of command, up to and including the Chief of Police.

-The Office of Internal Affairs is an investigative body, and is responsible for conducting a thorough and complete investigation.
-The Office of Internal Affairs does not recommend discipline.
+The Office of Professional Standards is an investigative body, and is responsible for conducting a thorough and complete investigation.
+The Office of Professional Standards does not recommend discipline.

 Anyone who files a complaint against a member of the Tucson Police Department shall be treated with courtesy and respect.